sparkflows/sparkflows-docs/docs/databricks/admin-guide/databricks-execute-workflow-json/index.rst

 Below are the high level steps for it:

-  * Export the workflow from Fire Insights as JSON file.
+  * Export the workflow from Sparkflows as JSON file.
   * Uplod the workflow JSON to DBFS.
-  * Upload the Fire Insights libraries into the Databricks Cluster.
+  * Upload the Sparkflows libraries into the Databricks Cluster.
-  * Create a Notebook and attach it to Databricks Cluster which have Fire Insights Library installed.
+  * Create a Notebook and attach it to Databricks Cluster which have Sparkflows Library installed.
   * Execute the Notebook.